kimberleyrogers/haiku-lunch/README.md

 * Updated the FavIcon logo to a donut... fitting.
 * Attempting to randomise the background colour of my site.
 Found a guide here: https://www.geeksforgeeks.org/how-to-generate-random-colors-by-using-react-hooks/
 * *Invalid hook call error, I'd returned the wrong function.
 Further errors, I watched Net Ninja to help me resolve - https://www.youtube.com/watch?v=CWEOYFzgOJs*
-* *Spent time playing around with the colour, faced lots of quirkly issues*
+* *Spent time playing around with the colour, faced lots of quirky issues*

 #### what else?

 * Did not push to GitHub after creating individual features today, got in too deep.

-### NEXT TIME: deploy the site
+### NEXT TIME: CSS, some functionality and deploy the site
+ * tidy up readmefiles and .gitignore files
+ * home button should radomise haiku
+ * push to GitHub more regularly
+ * Add about content
+ * deploy site and DB